lukin0110/poeditor-client/README.md

 --------------- | ----------------------------------------------------------------------
 apikey          | go to [My Account > API Access](https://poeditor.com/account/api)
-project_id      | id of the translation project, can be found under *API Access* as well type            | type of translation file that you want to download, cfr [export](https://poeditor.com/api_reference/#export) trans.<locale>  | which language that you want to download and where to store it
+project_id      | id of the translation project, can be found under *API Access* as well type            | file format  (po, pot, mo, xls, apple_strings, xliff, android_strings, resx, resw, properties, json) , cfr [export](https://poeditor.com/api_reference/#export) trans.*locale*  | which language that you want to download and where to store it

 ## Upload to PyPi